Wahabyas/Kristal-Reservation-Function-Hall/README.md

 # KRISTAL FUNCTION HALL

-This Web application is a Reservation Management system (RMS) that i develop long time ago
+This Web application is a Reservation Management system (RMS)

 The tech stacks that i used are